 English Capstone (ENG 4893)

-Macey served from 2007-15 as chairperson of the Department of English and from 2016-19 as an assistant vice president in the Office of Academic Affairs, coordinating a range of initiatives in the areas of inclusion, diversity, and globalization.
+Macey served from 2007-15 as the elected chairperson of the Department of English and from 2016-19 as an assistant vice president in the Office of Academic Affairs, coordinating a range of initiatives in the areas of inclusion, diversity, and globalization.
 He served as an assistant professor of English at the University of Puget Sound in Tacoma, Washington, from 2001-04.

 Macey is the coeditor, with Hans Ostrom of the University of Puget Sound, of the five-volume Greenwood Encyclopedia of African American Literature (2005) and the one-volume African American Literature: An Encyclopedia for Students (2019).
 He has also published essays and presented papers at national and international conferences on topics including eighteenth-century Utopian fiction, the adaptation of Classical motifs in Renaissance poetry, the representation of gender and sexuality in literature and film, and the history of Oklahoma's LGBTQIA+ community.